LLOYELYSIA/LLOYELYSIA/README.md

  ⠀Any names, any pronouns *!*

- ⠀No DNI list *!* ⠀ Anyone can interact, just don't try to become friends with me *!*
+ ⠀No DNI list *!* ⠀ Anyone can interact, just don't try to become friends with me *!* ⠀ Just have fun *!*

 ⠀